isc-projects/kea/doc/sphinx/arm/config.rst

 -  File inclusion: JSON files can include other JSON files by using a statement of the form \<?include "file.json"?\>.

--  Allowed trailing commas anywhere except after the root curly brackets.
+-  Extra commas: to remove the inconvenience of errors caused by leftover commas after making changes to configuration.
+While parsing, a warning is printed with the location of the comma to give the user the ability to correct a potential mistake.

 The configuration file consists of a single object (often colloquially called a map) started with a curly bracket.
 It comprises only one of